The-Singularity-Labs/blog/content/xbacked-reviewed.md

 ## How I'm using xBacked:

 **Leveraged Gold and Silver Trades:** I do like to have exposure to gold but I prefer to hold my long term holdings physically.
 I still see risks with Meld gold but I don't mind holding small amounts of it as collateral for some short term leveraged gold trades.
-That's gone well for me this year as central banks have been on a gold buying spree.
+That's gone well for me this year as [central banks have been on a gold buying spree](https://www.axios.com/2024/01/31/central-banks-buy-gold).

-**Leveraged Liquid Governance:** xBacked is the cheapest platform I trust, where I can make leveraged ALGO buys.
+**Leveraged Liquid Governance:** xBacked is the cheapest platform I know of, where I can make leveraged ALGO trades.
 I can also use liquid staking tokens like mALGO as collateral, raising potential earnings.

 **Carry trades:** Borrowing xUSD to invest in high-return, low-risk venues outside of DeFi has been some of the easiest money I've made in a while.
 For example borrowing xUSD and cashing that out into a money market fund for a 2% spread.
 I have doubts this will remain the case because as the market catches on, rates are going to have to increase to defend the peg.

 ## Final Thoughts:

 xBacked is new, a bit raw, but could be promising.
 That being said, I wouldn't put any money into it you aren't fully comfortable losing.
 I think the core challenge for the team now is avoiding the pitfalls other projects have made.
 Namely not being conservative enough on risk management and trying to manage the system parameters through voting based governance system rather than algorithmically.
 Separately, I'm trying my hand at writing something like this just to exercise my own understanding.
+I want to focus more on how these protocols work than how much I like the UI/UX.
 Maybe I'll do one for Algomint or Meld Gold if there ends up being any interest.